 It is not surprising that social media are often associated with stress.
 The constant triggers and notifications from Twitter, Facebook, WhatsApp, Snapchat, Pinterest or Messenger make it hard for anyone to find peace of mind.
 This is even truer for marketers as they are on social media for both private and professional communication.

-Chat apps like Slack, Yammer, Workplace (by Facebook), Voxer, Instantbird or Pie are great for instant communication with colleagues within the same marketing team.
+Chat apps like Teams, Slack, Yammer, Workplace (by Facebook), Voxer, Instantbird or Pie are great for instant communication with colleagues within the same marketing team.
 Instant chat notifications can, however, be a curse.
 They make you lose focus, get in the way of your work and might even make you miss your deadlines — which again, causes a lot of stress.
 In the long run, these constant interruptions could impact on the efficiency and serenity of your marketing team.

 I’m always surprised to see how seldom marketers have structured consultations.
 They send tons of emails and instant messages but get frustrated because they hardly ever discuss issues face-to-face with colleagues and managers.
 The complexity and dynamics of a marketing environment call for systematic consultations like a marketing meeting on Monday morning, for instance.